• Skip to primary navigation

 STEP 8

-Pour into a freezer-safe container.
+Then pour into a freezer-safe container.
 I use a pyrex pan.

 After that, you can put it in a food processor to make it creamier and then put it back in the freezer.